 A confirmed pre-booking in a registered tourist facility is a pre-requisite for the visa.

-It will be compulsory for all visitors entering the Seychelles to take a Covid-19 test 48 hours prior to disembarking on the Pointe Larue International Airport.
+It will be compulsory for all visitors entering Seychelles to take a Covid-19 PCR test <72 hours prior to disembarking on the Pointe Larue International Airport.

 A health fee of fifty dollars will have to be incurred on grounds to cover further local health procedures imposed by the Public Health Authority as part of the new requirements.

 To travel to Seychelles you will need a HTA.
 Please check if your country is on the safe list before you travel.
 You can apply for one here via the official government website.
 The Seychelles Health Travel Authorisation (HTA) is mandatory for all individuals, national and foreign citizens, of all ages, that want to enter into Seychelles.
 Each individual is required to apply separately for an HTA before the day of travel.
 It is mandatory to use this website to submit your application.
 For children under the age of 18, the legal guardian, parent or accompanying adult is responsible for filling the application.

 Movement will be limited for visitors around the inner islands of Mahé, Praslin and La Digue.
 All new arrivals must be transferred to hotels directly by certified transports.

 All inclusive resorts and islands resorts will be recommended to visitors as they provide the opportunity to have guests in a self-contained environment while enjoying their holiday in paradise and respecting the social distancing measures.